jlan84/numpy-assignment/assignment.md

         => [[0], [1], [2]]
     ```

-1. Write a function that creates an array of random floating point numbers between zero and one of a given shape:
+1. Write a function that creates an array of random floating point numbers between zero and one of a given shape, that will return something like:

     ```
     random_array(4, 3)